yan4ik/paper_notes/models/arcface.md

 Difference from traditional Softmax:
  * we normalize the weights of the last fully-connected layer (by row).
- * we normalize embedding features from convolutional network (this can be dome with batchnorm).
+ * we normalize embedding features from convolutional network (this can be done with batchnorm).
  * after these two steps the dot products after the fc layer are basically cosines.
- * for the correct class we calculate cos(theta + m) isntead of cos(theta).
+ * for the correct class we calculate cos(theta + m) instead of cos(theta).

 What this means in English: correct scores are penalized (in a smart way).